npm/cli/docs/content/commands/npm-adduser.md

 <!-- automatically generated, do not edit manually -->
 <!-- see lib/utils/config/definitions.js -->

-#### `use-webauth`
+#### `auth-type`

-* Default: false
+* Default: "legacy"
-* Type: Boolean
+* Type: "legacy", "webauthn", "sso", "saml", or "oauth"

-When set to true, npm authenticates with a web browser.
-When false, it uses username and password via the terminal.
+* DEPRECATED: The SSO/SAML/OAuth methods are deprecated and will be removed in a future version of npm in favor of web-based login.

+What authentication strategy to use with `adduser`/`login`.

+Pass `webauthn` to use a web-based login.

 <!-- automatically generated, do not edit manually -->
 <!-- see lib/utils/config/definitions.js -->